ITSjwags/cbm/README.md

 ```

 ## Deployment
-All the files are on GitHub and hosted using Netlify with it's CDN and CI so everything committed to master automatically gets deployed live.
+All the files are on GitHub at: https://github.com/ITSjwags/cbm and hosting is with Bluehost.
+Here are the steps to making changes and getting them live:

+1. Clone this repo
+2. Edit the files as you need locally using the available scripts above
+3. Run the build command which moves all production ready files into the `public/` directory.
+4. Copy/FTP those files into bluehost.